ZeitOnline/z3c.celery/doc/usage.rst

 .. caution::

     All tasks to be run in end to end tests have to shared tasks.
-This is necessary because the end to end tests have to use a different Celery use instance than ``z3c.celery.CELERY``.
+This is necessary because the end to end tests have to use a different Celery instance than ``z3c.celery.CELERY``.
 Example::

         @celery.shared_task